Japanese street fashion: Cult Party

 Cult Party Kei, named after the Harajuku shop Cult Party (now known as the Virgin Mary), is a style that was popular around the early 2010s and is based on Western religious artifacts like crosses or bibles.
-Common aspects include crosses wired in yarn, layers of fabric in soft colors, lots of cream lace, satin bows and bible prints.
+Common aspects include crosses wired in yarn, layers of fabric in soft colors, lots of cream lace and satin bows.
 The make-up and hairstyle is not as over the top as other styles.
-Cult Party Kei is often worn with natural looking make-up without any larger emphasis on the eyes and simple hair-dos with roses.
+Cult Party Kei is often worn with natural-looking make-up without any larger emphasis on the eyes and simple hair-dos with roses.
 Cult Party Kei is considered by some to be a subset of Dolly Kei.

 Dolly

 Dolly Kei is a style based on Japan's view of the Middle Ages and European fairy tales, especially the Brothers Grimm and Hans Christian Andersen.
 It includes a lot of vintage-style clothing and sometimes has religious symbols.
 Grimoire is a store in Japan that has been described as "the pioneering store behind the Dolly-kei fashion scene".